Chart Color Schemes

 Parrearra - Warana ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

 Parrearra-Warana was found to have below average cultural diversity, with 79.1% of its population born in Australia, 87.7% being citizens, and 94.0% speaking English only at home.
-Christianity was the main religion, comprising 49.0% of people in Parrearra-Warana.
-Judaism was overrepresented, making up 0.1% compared to 0.1% across Rest of Qld.
+The dominant religion in Parrearra-Warana is Christianity, comprising 49.0% of the population.
+However, Judaism is overrepresented, making up 0.1% compared to the regional average of 0.1%.

 Frequently Asked Questions - Diversity